 How to prevent Nitrogen Deficiency

 Intense growth or stress can encourage Nitrogen deficiency.
-To prevent a Nitrogen deficiency it is best to make use of a fertilizer with a high Nitrogen (N) value.
+It is best to use a fertilizer with a high Nitrogen (N) value to prevent a Nitrogen deficiency.
 There are different types of fertilizers.
-Foliar sprays that are applied directly on the leaves, liquid fertilizers that are indeed liquid as well as slow-release fertilizers that are solid and are applied to the soil.
+Foliar sprays are applied directly on the leaves, liquid fertilizers that are indeed liquid, and slow-release fertilizers that are solid and applied to the soil.

-Phosphorus plays an important role in cell division and plant growth as it fosters the growth of new tissue.
-It converts other nutrients into building blocks that are essential for plants to grow.
+Phosphorus is important in cell division and plant growth as it fosters new tissue growth.
+It converts other nutrients into building blocks essential for plants to grow.
 It is also used in different key structures in plants.
-A future effect of Phosphorus is capturing and converting the suns energy into different plant compounds.
+A future effect of Phosphorus is capturing and converting the sun’s energy into different plant compounds.
 It is essential for the health of plants and is responsible for:

 - Accelerated root growth

 - Better flower and seed production

 - Crop quality

 Phosphorus is the second most essential nutrient for plants after Nitrogen.
 A deficiency leads to limited plant productivity during early growth.
 It is therefore spotted early in the vegetative development, leading to an unnatural dark green and sometimes red and purple foliage.
 It further delays the maturity of plants and reduced yields if plants or their fruits are planted for consumption.
 Phosphorus deficiency can be more difficult to spot compared to Nitrogen (N) and Potassium (K).